mpapad/mpapad.github.io/_pages/projects.md

 Duration: 3 years: from 01-06-2021 to 30-05-2024.

+## PAYPAL: “Assessing and Improving the PayPal DevOps practice”.
+This is industrial competitive funding, part of the SnT partnership program, with PayPal (PayPal CA) company.
+The project is about efficient and effective testing of the PayPal DevOps practice.
+In particular the project deals with the application and support of mutation testing within the development practice of the company.

+Duration: 3 years: from 01-01-2020 to 31/08/2023

 ## RESCOM - ICSME: “Organizing ICSME in Luxembourg”.
 Fonds National de la Researche Luxembourg - RESCOM.

 This is an FNR RESCOM project to support the 37th IEEE International Conference on Software Maintenance and Evolution organization (ICSME’21) in Luxembourg.